php-imagine/Imagine/docs/usage/effects.rst

 Blur the image.
 It takes a string argument, which represent the sigma used for Imagick and Gmagick functions (defaults to 1).

-This feature works well with Imagick and Gmagick drivers.
-GD just applies IMG_FILTER_GAUSSIAN_BLUR and sigma value is not used.

 .. code-block:: php

     <?php